Agoric/documentation/main/ertp/api/issuer.md

 - `amountArray` `{Array <Amount>}`
 - Returns: `{Array <Payment>}`

 Split a single `payment` into multiple Payments.
-The resulting array of `payments` is as long as `amountArray`, and the `payments` will have `amounts` corresponding to the `amountArray` contents.
+The returned array includes a Payment item corresponding to each Amount of `amounts`, in order.
 The original `payment` is consumed and made unavailable for later use.
 If `payment` is a promise, the operation proceeds after it resolves to a Payment.
-If the `amounts` in `amountArray` don't add up to the value of `payment`, the operation fails.
+If the Amounts in `amountArray` don't add up to the value of `payment`, the operation fails.
 The `brands` of the `amountArray` `amounts` must all be the same as the `payment` `brand`.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer, brand: quatloosBrand} = makeIssuerKit('quatloos');